Virginia Spain 1928 - 2020 - Obituary

 She was a 1945 graduate of Piqua Central High School.
 She enjoyed crafting and gardening, and always gave to others.

-Graveside funeral services will be held Monday, Aug.
-31, 2020,at 11 a.m. in Fletcher Cemetery, Fletcher, Ohio with Pastor Gary Hohman of Lima Baptist Temple presiding.
+Graveside funeral services were held Monday, August 31, 2020, at 11:00 a.m. in Fletcher Cemetery, Fletcher, Ohio with Pastor Gary Hohman of Lima Baptist Temple presiding.

 Condolences to the family may at www.shivelyfuneralhomes.com..